 Gallery Event Color Variant(s)

 This is the standard-color open edition called Young Rose, who is 9” tall and was introduced in 1987, into a one-time category rather wordily called the “Lovely Lady/Wedding/Sweetheart Collection” as Young Rose (Bridesmaid).
 Her issue price was $295.
-The 1988 price list put her into the studio’s new stand-alone “Wedding” category at $325 and identifies her only as Young Rose.
-By 1993 she had been shifted into “Children to Cherish” for $375.
+The 1988 price list put her into the studio’s new stand-alone Wedding category at $325 and identifies her only as Young Rose.
+By 1993 she had been shifted into Children to Cherish for $375, even though she is clearly NOT a child.

-This is the blue variant that was done for a retail gallery Cybis event in 1996 and made available to attendees as a special numbered edition named Roberta.
-Some (perhaps all?) of these were autographed “T Rose” (by Theresa Rose Chorlton, an owner of the Studio) on the underside.
-In terms of value Roberta should be worth more because only a limited number of them were made, and this special edition was individually numbered – unlike Young Rose for which, as a nonlimited edition, there was no pre-set limit to the number produced.
+This is the blue variant that was done for a retail gallery event in 1996 and made available to attendees as an edition named Roberta because the first ‘event’ retailer that year was a store called Roberta’s Gallery.
+Some (not all) of these were autographed T Rose (by Theresa Rose Chorlton, an owner of the studio) on the underside.
+Not all of the Roberta figures are numbered.

 Same Retail Named Sculpture in Two Different Retail Colors

-In 1975 this circus bear was introduced with the name Circus Bear, Barnaby, as an open edition (7” tall) at a retail price of $125.
+In 1975 this circus bear was introduced with the name Circus Bear, Barnaby as an open edition (7” tall) at a retail price of $125.
 Notice that his trumpet bears the legend “200th”.

 In the Spring 1976 introduction brochure Cybis offered this white version with the name Bicentennial Circus Bear, Barnaby which would be made in this colorway only during 1976 as part of the Bicentennial Collection.
 He is identical to the prior year’s Barnaby in every way (and now the 200th on the trumpet makes sense!) except for his fur color, and the two bears were priced the same.
 In 1977 the edition reverted back to only the original brown Barnaby (still with same trumpet) after which year the piece was retired; the closing price was $145.
-Significantly, the 1979 Cybis catalog does not list these as two separate sculpture names, but only as “Bear, Barnaby” having been made from 1975-1977.
+Significantly, the 1979 Cybis catalog does not list these as two separate sculpture names, but only as Bear, Barnaby having been made from 1975-1977.

 So which of these two colors should be more valuable?
-Both were advertised and available to the general public (unlike the special editions) and both versions were priced identically at retail; if someone went to a Cybis retailer in 1976 and wanted the brown Barnaby, they’d have paid the same price as for the white version.
-Both pieces have the Bicentennial-related “200th” on the trumpet; there were no different marks or signatures on the white version.
+Both were advertised and available to the general public and both versions were priced identically at retail; if someone went to a Cybis retailer in 1976 and wanted the brown Barnaby, they’d have paid the same price as for the white version.
+Both pieces have the Bicentennial-related 200th on the trumpet; there were no different marks or signatures on the white version.
 We have no way of knowing how many sculptures were made in each colorway.
 The only real difference was in length of production run for the colors: the brown Barnaby was available at retailers for three years (1975, 1976 and 1977) while the white version was supposedly only available for a single year (assuming no left-over white ones in retailer stock during 1977).
 This may give the white bear an edge value-wise but it probably is not a very large one.
 Personally I think the white Barnaby is more attractive but that’s just me.
 I do recall it being referred to colloquially by retailers and collectors as the “Bicentennial Polar Bear” at the time but Cybis never officially gave it that name.

 Same Retail Sculpture in Two Different Colors and with Different Names